Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Related Work

 \section{Related Work}

-Historically, symbolic execution was introduced for testing by King~\cite{King1976} and applied to verification in direct followup work~\cite{Hantler1976}.
-Later, it has been extensively used for both testing~\cite{David2016, Avgerinos2014, Saxena2009, Cha2012} and verification~\cite{Dannenberg1982, CoenPorisini2001}.
-Various features, problems and solutions have been collected in surveys~\cite{Baldoni2018,puasuareanu2009survey}.
+Symbolic execution~\cite{Baldoni2018,puasuareanu2009survey} was first introduced in the context of software testing by King~\cite{King1976} and applied to formal verification in follow-up work~\cite{Hantler1976}.
+Subsequently, it became widely used in both testing~\cite{David2016, Avgerinos2014, Saxena2009, Cha2012} and verification~\cite{Dannenberg1982, CoenPorisini2001}.
+Concolic execution~\cite{Godefroid2005DART,stephens2016driller} underapproximates for performance and targets bug-finding, whereas we target verification and maintain soundness.

-\smartparagraph{Scalable verification using symbolic execution} In Section~\ref{nfm2023:sec:symexec_app}, we showcase how the presented set of core rules can support various techniques to increase tractability of verification with symbolic execution.
-Array axiomatization~\cite{farinier2018arrays, Daniel2020, Cha2012} can be applied to flat memory allowing load-store bypass and overwritten-store elimination to avoid expression growth and solver-query complexity.
-Constant propagation can reduce expression size and for example allows keeping loop iterator value constants.
-Interval analysis allows approximating complex expressions by reduction to bounded values~\cite{cousot1996abstract, Cha2012, hansen2009state}.
-Merging two states allows tackling path explosion~\cite{Kuznetsov2012} and is similar to widening~\cite{cousot1996abstract} in abstract interpretation.
-An example of reusing previous symbolic execution results is interpolation~\cite{Jaffar2012Tracer}, which relaxes the initial path condition while ensuring to not introduce new paths.
-In our example, we produce a general symbolic execution of the loop body and instantiate it for each iteration.
-Finally, resolution of indirect jumps can be generalised using value analysis~\cite{Kinder2009}.

-\smartparagraph{Use of symbolic execution for binary code analysis} Symbolic execution has been used for translation validation~\cite{Currie2006, IosifLazar2015, Dasgupta2020}, validating compiler optimizations~\cite{Tristan2008}, absence of side channels~\cite{Daniel2020, Daniel2021}, test generation for validation of side channel models \cite{Nemati2020, Buiras2021}, analysis of data flow and arithmetic overflows \cite{Wang2009intscope}.
-As shown in Section~\ref{nfm2023:sec:symexec}, symbolic execution can be used to verify functional properties of programs, which can be expressed as Hoare triples.
-We refer to Lundberg et al. \cite{Lundberg2020} for a detailed comparison of the different mechanisms to phrase contracts for unstructured programs.
-Similarly to BIR~\cite{Lindner2019}, the implementations for many of the techniques and tools above rely on intermediate languages to be architecturally independent~\cite{Wang2009intscope, Cha2012}.

-\todo{NICETOFIX: check that there is no symbolic execution that generates a proof, stress this here in the symbolic execution section}

-\smartparagraph{WCET analysis} WCET analysis is fundamental \cite{Byhlin2005, Wartel2013, Souyris2007, Nowotsch2012, Kirner2005, Abella2015} in many safety-critical domains, like automotive and aerospace.
-While our analysis targets a simplistic microarchitecture, several works have focused on the problem of defining timing models of complex architectural features (e.g. instruction and data caches, pipelines) that are abstract enough to make sound analysis tractable \cite{Heckmann2003, Li2006}.
-All these works describe abstraction techniques that overapproximate safely while retaining sufficient precision.